We wish to remind you that all Cyprus Registered Companies should pay the amount of €350 as from the year of its registration and onwards.

 The International Business Companies Act 2016 was amended by the International Business Companies (Amendment) Act 2018 with effective date 1st of January 2019 (hereinafter referred to as the “Amendments”).

-It has officially been announced on the 8th January 2019 by the Cyprus Registrar of Companies and Official Receiver, upon the opinion of the Attorney General, that the following Charges will no longer be eligible for registration:
+It was officially announced on the 8th January 2019 by the Cyprus Registrar of Companies and Official Receiver, upon the opinion of the Attorney General, that the following Charges will no longer be eligible for registration:

 ConnectedSky has received approval from the Republic of Cyprus with regard to proceeding with all necessary procedures and applications for the obtaining of a Cyprus Citizenship by way of Investment.

 It is with great delight that we announce the official opening of our new fully-fledged office in World Trade Center Limassol, situated on the coastline in the very heart of the city.